mburr-salesforce/lwr-recipes/packages/labels/README.md

 ## Details

-A simple example is importing greeting text via `import greeting from '@my/label/home.greeting'` that will be displayed on the home page of the application.

-`@my/label`: the package specifier configured through the Label Module Provider

-`home.greeting`: the label reference in the label files, in the format `namespace.name`

 ### Project Setup

-Labels must be added as json files, with a file per supported locale.
-The filenames are expected to be the locale code to which those labels correspond.
+Add labels as json files, with a file per supported locale.
+The filenames are expected to be the locale code of the corresponding labels.
+If the Label Module Provider can't find a label file for a specific country, it uses the 2-letter locale files as fallback.
+For example, if the label file for `fr-FR` isn't found, it uses `fr`.
 All the locale files for a set of labels must be in the same directory.
-For example,
+For example:

 ```
 src/